 And it should only take you about 30 minutes.

-The exercise is simple, take a piece of paper, open a document on your computer or use my brain dump printable and write all, and I do mean ALL, the things you are thinking about: tasks, appointments, plans, as well as random thoughts.
+The exercise is simple, take a piece of paper, open a document on your computer or use my Brain Dump Printable (ENG or FRA) and write all, and I do mean ALL, the things you are thinking about: tasks, appointments, plans, as well as random thoughts.
 It can include the day-to-day stuff as well as future projects or obligations and thoughts that are just there.

-Don’t sensor yourself; free flow the whole thing and don’t worry about sorting.
+Don’t censor yourself; free flow the whole thing and don’t worry about sorting.
 Just get it ALL out.

 Once your list is done, it’s time to eliminate.
 This is the most important step, in my opinion.